 Developmental Adapted Physical Education (DAPE) prepares you to teach and empower people with a wide range of physical and developmental disabilities.
 You’ll learn how to adapt and modify physical education activities to promote movement, health and well-being.
 Through our fully online program, you’ll gain fundamental knowledge and hands-on experience in inclusive practice.

 Why Choose DAPE?

 There are lots of reasons to choose DAPE at Bemidji State University, but here are our top three.

 Bemidji State University offers the only 100% online licensure program in Developmental Adapted Physical Education (DAPE) in Minnesota.
 Our comprehensive coursework takes just 5 semesters to complete — making our program the perfect choice for undergraduates and in-service professionals.

 “Working in a cohort model helped connect with other professionals.
 Completing an online format for coursework gave me the flexibility I needed to gain the DAPE license.” — Carol, 2020 DAPE Licensure Graduate

-The minor prepares physical education teacher candidates to qualify for an add-on licensure approved by the MN Professional Educator Licensing and Standards Board (PELSB).
-The added licensure broadens their scope of practice within the K-12 schools of Minnesota to include ages 3-21 for students who qualify for DAPE.
+The program prepares physical education teacher candidates to complete an endorsement and qualify to add a licensure approved by the MN Professional Educator Licensing and Standards Board (PELSB).
+The added licensure broadens their scope of practice within the K-12 schools of Minnesota to include PreK-age 21 for students who qualify for DAPE.